 1955 - When Sisulu is forced by the government to step down as secretary-general of the ANC, Tambo fills the post.

 Meanwhile, the ANC writes a Freedom Charter stating that South Africa belongs to all people living within it regardless of race, that all South Africans should be treated equally before the law, and that the country's wealth should be distributed equitably.
 The charter is being discussed at the Congress of the People held near Soweto on the southwestern outskirts of Johannesburg on 25-26 June when police surround the meeting, announce that they suspect treason is being committed and take the names and addresses of all those present.

 1956 - Tambo becomes engaged to Adelaide Tshukudu, who is also an activist in the ANC.
-Three weeks before the wedding Tambo, Mandela, Sisulu and 153 others are arrested for high treason and charges under the Suppression of Communism Act.
-While Tambo is soon acquitted the so-called Treason Trial of the other defendants lasts until 1961 when they too are acquitted on all counts.
+Three weeks before the wedding, Tambo, Mandela, Sisulu, Joe Slovo and 152 others are arrested for high treason and charges under the Suppression of Communism Act.
+While Tambo is soon acquitted, the so-called Treason Trial of the other defendants lasts until 1961 when they too are acquitted on all counts.
 The court finds that the ANC does not have a policy of violence.